 * ForWantOfANail: Nick's decission from the last day of ''Turnabout Consequences'' has a big impact on the next case.
 Choosing not to [[spoiler: accuse Pearl Fey]] initiates a chain of events where [[spoiler: both the defendant and culprit die at the end of ''Turnabout into the Unknown'' and Obadiah Williamson uses a forged piece of evidence which gets him removed from the case]].
 It is however crossed with InSpiteOfANail because in both routes the final mastermind and his scheme are exposed.

 * FlashbackNightmare: Phoenix suffers from one of those at the beginning of Case 4.

-* GoryDiscretionShot: Sir Gallante’s killings are rather brutal for an ''Ace Attorney'' game, although game refuses to directly show you any of his victims’ bodies.
-But then, go and read again the detailed autopsy report of Michael Rivales and try to imagine how his corpse must've look like.
+** Sir Gallante’s killings are rather brutal for an ''Ace Attorney'' game, although the game refuses to directly show you any of his victims’ bodies.
+But then again, go and read again the detailed autopsy report of Michael Rivales and try to imagine how his corpse must've looked like.

 * JurisdictionFriction: Occurs in Case 3 between the LAPD and FBI.

 * LampshadedTheObscureReference: Two unidentified victims in the fifth case were given quite original placeholder names [[Theatre/RosencrantzAndGuildensternAreDead Rosencrantz and Guildenstern]].
 When Wright fails to catch the reference, Williamson responds ''"You don't read much literature, do you, Wright?"''

 * LeftHanging: Case 1 intentionaly ends with some plot threads waiting to be resolved in the next cases.